 How to Add Keywords to the Title

-While the title tag is very important to SEO, their first job is to attract well-targeted visitors.
+While the title tag is very important for SEO, its first job is to attract well-targeted visitors.
 These visitors should find your content valuable.
-The focus keyword should be as close to the front of the title as possible while still be readable.
+The focus keyword should be as close to the front of the title as possible while still being readable.

 How to Add Keywords to the Meta Description